Marywood University Policy & Procedure Information

-The department chairperson is a full-time faculty member who has a leadership role with administrative responsibilities and is accountable to the academic dean of the college in which the department is housed.
+The Department Chair is a full-time faculty member who has a leadership role with administrative responsibilities and is accountable to the academic Dean of the college in which the department is housed.
 Sometimes in larger units, individuals are appointed to provide leadership to departments who may be full-time administrators or who are faculty members with considerable administrative responsibilities.
-In such cases, the intention is that they carry out the responsibilities designated below for the chairperson as well as specialized obligations unique to the unit because of its size, complexity, off campus programs, or accreditations.
+In such cases, the intention is that they carry out the responsibilities designated below for the Department Chair as well as specialized obligations unique to the unit because of its size, complexity, off campus programs, or accreditations.

 - faculty serving full-time in the University who are assigned to the department, except those working under a non-renewable contract;

 - pro-rata faculty who are assigned to the department, except those working under a non-renewable contract.

 - Faculty members who are assigned full-time to the department shall be eligible for service as Department Chair.
 In December of the appropriate year, the Dean will request the names of those willing to serve as candidates.
 Priority consideration will be given to tenured faculty.

 - In December of the appropriate year, the Dean will send to the department the list of candidates as determined above.

 - Each department member will send a recommendation and reasons for the recommendation to the Dean.
 Alternatively, the department may meet to collectively recommend a Chair to the Dean.